Transcendence-Industries/Docker-Collection/README.md

     - Use `docker compose up -d` to deploy the container.
     - Use `docker cp <SRC_DIR> <CONTAINER_NAME>:/app` to copy the website's source files to the previous deployed docker container.

+## Immich Albums

+> Organizer for matching directories to albums on Immich.

+- Setup:
+    - Change the marked settings in the `docker-compose.yml` file.
+    - Copy the `stack.env.sample` and change all neccessary settings.
+    - Use `docker compose up -d` to deploy the container.

 ## Node Website

 > Simple server for hosting Node.JS based websites.